Diane Corriette · ·

 What is PAUSE?

-The PAUSE Framework is a practical, 5‑step process designed by Inspirational Guidance to help you respond to stress in a way that protects your energy, strengthens your confidence, and leaves you wiser for next time.
+The PAUSE Framework is an original five-step process created by Diane Corriette to help you respond to stress in a way that protects your energy, strengthens your confidence, and leaves you wiser for next time.
+It was built on Diane's own experience navigating difficult moments and her work as a Personal Growth Coach — and refined over years of use with real women in real situations.

 • Pause: Stop and create space before reacting.